In as little as one year, earn a master's degree that expands technical depth and increases your business knowledge

 - Seminars: Seminars offer students the opportunity to interact with top industry leaders and are designed to expose students to different aspects of business and industry.

 * Fuqua courses are offered on a space available basis with instructor consent.
-Fuqua courses are offered in 6-week terms rather than semesters, and MEM students are limited to one Fuqua course per term, two per semester.
+Fuqua courses are offered in six-week terms rather than semesters, and MEM students are limited to one Fuqua course per term, two per semester.
 Fuqua courses require a separate registration process than that of engineering courses.